amadlung/2019-04-11-gwu/quality_control.md

 However, if you try this on your remote instance, you'll get an error:

 ~~~
-Couldn't get a file descriptor referring to the console
+Couldnt get a file descriptor referring to the console
 ~~~

 This is because the remote instance we're using doesn't have any web browsers installed on it, so the remote computer doesn't know how to